-The Child Poverty Action Group produce resources to raise awareness on child poverty and the cost of the school day, which is helpful to support school communities to better understand poverty, financial barriers to education and how they can be reduced and removed.
-Further information and resources are located in the section on Cost of the School Day. on pages 80 and 81.
+The Child Poverty Action Group produced slides to raise awareness on child poverty and the cost of the school day, which is helpful to support school communities to better understand poverty, financial barriers to education and how they can be reduced and removed.
+Further information and resources are located in the section on Cost of the School Day.